MoriTanosuke/blog/_posts/2015-05-01-introduction-to-java-8-lambdas.markdown

   }
 </pre>

-Now that's short code, and we're still doing it in Java! :-) If you have experience with other languages, the syntax might look familiar.
+Now that's short code, and we're still doing it in Java! :smile: If you have experience with other languages, the syntax might look familiar.
 If you do most of your work in Java, this might hurt your eyes at first, but that goes away when you notice how much less boilerplate code you have to write.

 There is another refactoring we can do to make the code more reusable and extensible.
 We can remove the type from the `ApplePredicate` so we can reuse it to sort oranges or cars or the famous `Employee` later in our project.
 Let's do that: